Prince Andrew could be asked to stop using Duke of York title if he loses sexual assault case, reports say

 The duke vehemently denies the allegations and maintains he does not recall ever meeting her.
 His lawyers are hopeful they can convince a judge to throw out the case.

-But The Sunday Times quotes royal sources as saying the duke may be asked to “put his dukedom into abeyance” is he loses.
+But The Sunday Times quotes royal sources as saying the duke may be asked to “put his dukedom into abeyance” if he loses.

 The source was also quoted as saying that Andrew would be asked to give up his remaining patronages to charities and would not be able to go abroad due to the “risk of extradition”, which would result in “a form of internal exile”.

-A spokesperson for Buckingham Palace told the Daily Mail: “This is speculation and the comments are without foundation.
+A spokesperson for Buckingham Palace told the MailOnline: “This is speculation and the comments are without foundation.
 We would not comment on an ongoing legal matter.”

 It comes after Lisa Bloom, a lawyer based in Los Angeles who represented eight of Epstein’s victims, said Maxwell’s conviction should be viewed as a warning to Andrew.